 - wash face coverings after every use, for example after a school day, or a trip to the supermarket.
 Although a face covering might not look dirty, it could have invisible germs on it

 - wash face coverings on the highest setting suitable for the fabric, preferably 60°C if using a washing machine

-- hand wash your face covering using detergent and warm to hot water and then iron it once dry to make sure all the germs are killed, if you do not have a washing machine
+- if you do not have a washing machine, hand wash your face covering using detergent and warm to hot water and then iron it once dry to make sure all the germs are killed

 If you have coronavirus or live with someone who does, you need to take extra precautions before throwing away disposable face coverings.
-Double bag personal waste items that have been in contact with the person (including face covering or gloves), store the waste safely for 72 hours, then throw it in the bin.
+Double bag personal waste items that have been in contact with the person (including gloves), store the waste safely for 72 hours, then throw it in the outside bin.